 Google has launched its first Android App based on voice input messaging and will not involve the keyboard to type a message.
 The employees of the company were working on a project through its start-up incubator Area 120 which went live at SXSW this week.
-Android users were disappointed since the app was first launched for iOS devices, but tech giant did not take long time to put the app Google Play Store.
+Android users were disappointed since the app was first launched for iOS devices, but tech giant did not take a long time to put the app Google Play Store.

-At the other end the receiver can read the message or listen to what the sender has said.
+At the other end, the receiver can read the message or listen to what the sender has said.
 The interesting part of the app, once message is read by the receivers it automatically disappears from the chat history.